new-work/configure-multiple-aws-roles/README.md

 There are two problems

-1. GitHub actions do not support unsetting and env var once it has been set, you cannot even set it to `""`
+1. GitHub actions do not support unsetting and env var once it has been set, you cannot even set it to `""`.
+Aka `echo "AWS_ACCESS_KEY_ID=" >> $GITHUB_ENV` does not work.
+Read more here https://github.com/actions/runner/issues/1126
 1. AWS SDKs prefers using the `AWS_*` env variables over profile.

 This necessitates that the three env vars need to be unset in every step that you run.
 Below can be used for linux/macos runners.